 Hebden Bridge Burlesque Festival organisers commented:

-opinions of Councillors.
+personal opinions of Councillors.
 The show we proposed to stage at The Picture House would have been covered by the Public Entertainment License already in place for the venue.
 Burlesque is a legal and legitimate artform.
-We object to being told that the people
+We object to being told

 Mary Whitehouse clone, councillor Susan Press, explained how the ban came about: